-On behalf of the Providers' Council's more than 220 members across Massachusetts, thank you for your continued support and close working relationship with community-based human services organizations.
+On behalf of the Providers' Council's nearly 220 members across Massachusetts, thank you for your continued support and close working relationship with community-based human services organizations.
 We appreciate the work of EOHHS and the Healey Administration in setting rates for human services programs, and we appreciate being your partner in providing services to hundreds of thousands of Massachusetts residents with our sector's workforce that fills more than 160,000 jobs.

-Thank you for holding this rate hearing today.
-While our members may submit testimony regarding programmatic concerns, the Providers' Council will provide brief comments on how these rates affect our workforce development efforts.
+Thank you for holding these rate hearings today.
+The Providers' Council will provide brief comments on how these rates affect the sector's workforce development efforts while our members may speak more directly to specific programmatic concerns.